German conservatives seek Angela Merkel's successor | DW | 11.04.2021

-Germany's ruling conservative bloc met on Sunday to discuss who would stand as a successor to Angela Merkel as the bloc's candidate for chancellor in this year's election.
+Germany's ruling conservative bloc met on Sunday to discuss who would stand as the successor to Angela Merkel as the bloc's candidate for chancellor in this year's election.

-The two men most likely to have a shot at filling Angela Merkel's shoes are Armin Laschet, state premier of North Rhine-Westphalia, and Markus Söder, state premier of Bavaria.
+The two men most likely to have a shot at filling Angela Merkel's shoes are Armin Laschet, the state premier of North Rhine-Westphalia, and Markus Söder, the state premier of Bavaria.
+Laschet is seen as Merkel's favorite and currently leads her Christian Democratic Union (CDU), while Söder serves as the head of Bavaria's Christian Social Union (CSU), which is the CDU's closest political ally.

-"We have both declared that we are ready," Söder said during the party meeting, according to reports from DPA news agency.

-"The conversation was not decisive," as both candidates were suitable for the job, Söder said.
+"We have both declared that we are ready," Söder said during the party meeting, according to reports from the DPA news agency.
+He said the discussion was "not decisive," as both candidates were suitable for the job.

-He stressed that the decision would be based on what is best for the country, not on their individual ambition, and that harmony in the bloc was of utmost importance.
+Söder stressed that the decision would be based on what is best for the country, not on the candidates' individual ambitions, and that harmony in the bloc was of utmost importance.

-Before addressing the press on Sunday, 54-year-old Söder, who is a member of the CSU, expressed his willingness to run as the candidate for the conservative bloc for the first time on Sunday.
+Before addressing the press on Sunday, the 54-year-old Söder expressed his willingness to run as the candidate for the conservative bloc for the first time on Sunday.

 "If the CDU were willing to support me, I would be ready.
-If the CDU does not want it, then we will carry on working together without a grudge," Söder told a party meeting.
+If the CDU does not want it, then we will carry on working together without a grudge," Söder told the meeting.

 The CDU chose Laschet as its new party leader earlier in the year.
 By convention, the party leader stands as the chancellor candidate for the party.

-However, 60-year-old Laschet, premier for the country's most populous state, has seen his popularity fall, while Söder has become a more popular choice among conservative and non-conservative voters alike, according to recent polls.
+The 60-year-old Laschet, the premier of Germany's most populous state, has seen his popularity fall, while Söder has become a more popular choice among conservative and nonconservative voters alike, according to recent polls.

 -